Features

 | Cache | /queries/cache | Query cache statistics |

-- ① Filter by user: Filters queries executed by a specific user.
+- Filter by user: Filters queries executed by a specific user

-- ② Filter by execution duration: Enter a minimum duration to show only queries that took longer.
+- Filter by execution duration: Enter a minimum duration to show only queries that took longer

-- ③ Filter by query type: Filter by query type (INSERT, CREATE, SELECT, ALTER, DROP).
+- Filter by query type: Filter by query type (INSERT, CREATE, SELECT, ALTER, DROP)

-- ④ Filter by status: Filter by execution status ('Success' or 'Error').
+- Filter by status: Filter by execution status ('Success' or 'Error')

 5.2.
 Query Cancellation

-- ② Kill action: From the Running Queries view, you can kill queries using the KILL QUERY command.
-This requires the
+- Kill action: Kill queries using the KILL QUERY command (requires

 6. Logging